 The function – and malfunction – of biological processes depends wholly on the structure, dynamics and interaction of molecules within cells and between cells and their environments.
 In that regard, understanding human health and its challenges is the study of the interface between chemistry and biology.
 The millions of molecular processes ongoing in healthy cells, how these are modified when a cell becomes diseased, and how to restore healthy function through properly designed and efficiently delivered drugs are central missions to the research of many of the chemistry and biochemistry groups at UCSB.
 In parallel – and often in collaboration – other UCSB groups pursue the development of novel diagnostics for in vivo detection of drugs, metabolites and a cell’s viability.

 Special note to students interested in biological topics.
 The graduate program in Chemistry and Biochemistry has strong ties to the campus-wide Program in Biomolecular Sciences and Engineering (BMSE).
 This combination provides a rich intellectual environment for interdisciplinary research in physical and chemical approaches to biological problems.
 Students and faculty from both programs collaborate and intermingle frequently in research labs, courses, and seminars.
-Students interested in studying topics related to biology through our department are encouraged to also explore the course offerings, seminar series, and faculty affiliated with BMSE.
+Students interested in studying topics related to biology through our department are also encouraged to explore the course offerings, seminar series, and faculty affiliated with BMSE.
 In addition, students in Chemistry and Biochemistry may participate in a Bioengineering Ph.D. emphasis offered through the Center for BioEngineering, which offers additional courses and seminars.

 Nature provides an endless source of new ideas on how to create catalysts with superb selectivity and efficiency, materials with unusual chemical bonds and structure, molecular assemblies with unforeseen architectures, and materials with advanced functions such as colossal mechanical strength, unusual adhesive properties, blood compatibility, sensing capacity, switching ability or therapeutic prowess.
 Additionally, powerful new instruments, and techniques, rapid and efficient computational tools and new developments in theory enable the study of biomolecular structure and dynamics, resulting in a fresh understanding of biological function, and the application of this new knowledge in ways not previously thought possible.